 In addition, there are drastic differences between studies in regards to dosage and wavelength that make it difficult to pin down an ideal treatment protocol.
 Should you do a five-minute session or a thirty-minute one?
 Should you do it every day or once a week?
 Each specialist will give a different answer.

 Still, that doesn’t mean cold laser therapy doesn’t work; some of the results are too incredible to dismiss it entirely.
-But it does mean more rigorous research is needed to determine the best way to use it.
+But it does mean more extensive research is needed to determine the best way to use it.

 Should You Try Cold Laser Therapy for Brain Injury?